 SalesPerson table.
 By creating this foreign key relationship, a value for

-SalesOrderHeader table if it does not already exist in the
+SalesOrderHeader table if it doesn't already exist in the

 A table can reference a maximum of 253 other tables and columns as foreign keys (outgoing references).
 SQL Server 2016 (13.x) increases the limit for the number of other tables and columns that can reference columns in a single table (incoming references), from 253 to 10,000.
 (Requires at least 130 compatibility level.)
 The increase has the following restrictions:

 Greater than 253 foreign key references are only supported for DELETE DML operations.
-UPDATE and MERGE operations are not supported.
+UPDATE and MERGE operations aren't supported.

 A table with a foreign key reference to itself is still limited to 253 foreign key references.

-Greater than 253 foreign key references are not currently available for columnstore indexes, memory-optimized tables, Stretch Database, or partitioned foreign key tables.
+Greater than 253 foreign key references aren't currently available for columnstore indexes, memory-optimized tables, Stretch Database, or partitioned foreign key tables.

 Indexes on Foreign Key Constraints

-Unlike primary key constraints, creating a foreign key constraint does not automatically create a corresponding index.
+Unlike primary key constraints, creating a foreign key constraint doesn't automatically create a corresponding index.
 However, manually creating an index on a foreign key is often useful for the following reasons: